terryp/metalgif/ideas.md

     - http://www.youtube.com/watch?v=ZdXfkkyI1nQ
         - :37 to :39

-- Dancin in the Ruins / COMPLETE
+- Dancin' in the Ruins / COMPLETE
     - http://www.youtube.com/watch?v=wlVWprYozR8
         - 1:10 to 1:11
         - 2:11 to 2:13